3453-315h/tsh/README.md

 - /sysinfo - Display generic system information (disk usage, network & memory)
 - /sh - Execute a command in Bash, for example /sh cat namefile , /sh ps auxf | grep ssh

+Admin tools:

+- /listchat - List all known chats the bot is in (and also chat idxs)
+- /redirect `<chat idx>` - Change the destination of FIFO/socket messages to another chat

 ## Adding commands

 Add shellscripts in tsh folder.
 The new command will have the same name as the shellscript (minus the .sh extension).